[Images of indigenous people shown in this post were taken with enthusiastic consent and appropriate compensation. Learn more.]

 No matter our size, every step we take as tourists on the Uros Islands (or anywhere, for that matter) degrades slightly the place we are visiting.
 In the case of the Uros Islands, one of the constant tasks of island owners is reinforcing their island with freshly sourced reeds periodically.
 Layering new, dry reeds on top of the island keeps the islands afloat and helps counteract the effects of humans walking on the island.

-For more ideas for Peru destinations beyond Machu Picchu, follow me on Pinterest.
+For more ideas for Peru destinations after Machu Picchu, Check out my article: After Machu Picchu.

 While you may have packed predominately sandals for your trip to Peru, even hiking sandals won’t make for a particularly comfortable visit to the Uros islands.
 If you plan to spend a night or two on the islands you may wish to pack – or buy locally before leaving the mainland – a pair of tennis shoes to protect your toes from uncomfortable pokes from the reed footing.